40 Guns to Apache Pass: Plot

 In the Arizona Territory of 1868, the Apaches, led by Cochise (Michael Keep), are on the warpath.
 Army Captain Bruce Coburn (Audie Murphy) is tasked with escorting homesteaders to Apache Wells where they can concentrate their defense against the Apaches.
-But there is dissension in the ranks as some of the men under Coburn’s command feel they are being driven too hard.
+But there is dissension in the ranks as some of the men under Coburn's command feel they are being driven too hard.
 Coburn has to discipline corporal Bodine (Kenneth Tobey) for stealing rationed water.
 In an attack at Apache Wells, one of the homesteaders, Harry Malone (Kenneth MacDonald), is killed.
-His two sons, Mike (Michael Blodgett, the eldest) and the younger and more timid Doug (Michael Burns), then join the Army.
+His two sons, Mike (Michael Blodgett, the elder) and the younger and more timid Doug (Michael Burns), then join the Army.

 In order to defend themselves at Apache Wells, they need guns.
 Coburn is sent to bring in a consignment of repeating rifles that is on its way, or at least prevent them from getting into the hands of the Apaches.
 En route, Coburn and his men are attacked.
 The inexperienced Malone brothers are left to guard the horses, but Mike disobeys orders and goes off to fight the Indians.
 He is last seen alive pleading for his younger brother's help, but Doug, never having experienced combat and badly frightened by the Apaches, is too afraid to come to his older brother's rescue.
 When the other soldiers discover Doug hiding behind some rocks and sobbing, he is scorned as a coward.
 His shame is complete when he subsequently overhears the disgusted Capt.
 Coburn say he has no use for "a worthless yellow kid".

 The survivors of the patrol manage to rendezvous with the consignment of guns.
 On the way back to Apache Wells, Bodine and four other soldiers decide to take the guns and desert to Mexico, leaving Coburn and the wounded First Sergeant Walker (Robert Brubaker) tied up.
 After some hesitation, Doug again disappoints Coburn when he throws in his lot with the deserters, after Bodine promises to release the two captives.
 But Bodine intends to kill them, lighting a fuse on a keg of dynamite in the wagon to which Coburn is tied.